Suchti18/dj_controller/README.md

 ### How to Use

-- Click on a jog wheel
+1. Click on a jog wheel
-- Press the play button
+2. Press the play button
+3. Mix up your songs

+Take a look at the [samples songs](./samples) if you need some music

 ---
 ## Run locally